Duangjai Dhevaprom: Main

 The only daughter of Kratin, one of the Dhevaprom relatives.
-She is close to Porncheewa because they are nearly in age and played together since young.
-She received the scholarship from Oon to study in Switzerland, went to study at the same time as Porncheewa.
+She is close to Porncheewa because they are nearly the same in age and has been playing together since they were young.
+She received the scholarship from Oon to study in Switzerland, and went on to study at the same time as Porncheewa.
 She is a bright, brave, patient and grateful person.
 So, she is definitely willing to make Oon's wishes come true.